 Built Beyond Belief

-The launching point for the development of the Ninja H2 was a strong desire to offer riders something they had never before experienced.
+The launching point for the development of the Ninja H2 Carbon was a strong desire to offer riders something they had never before experienced.
 Convinced that a truly extraordinary riding experience would not be found on a motorcycle that merely built on the performance of existing models, the design team committed to developing the “ultimate” motorcycle from a clean slate.
 The bike needed to deliver intense acceleration and an ultra-high top speed, coupled with supersport-level circuit performance.
 To realise this goal, help was enlisted from other companies in the Kawasaki Heavy Industries (KHI) Group, precipitating an unprecedented level of inter-company collaboration.
-Updated for 2016 with new Assist & Slipper clutch, ECU settings and new Mirror Coated Spark Black finish.
+Features include Assist & Slipper clutch, KQS up and down shifting, numerous electronic rider aids, Ohlins Rear Shock and DLC coated inverted KYB supersport grade front forks with a Carbon top cowling for a high quality appearance.

 Development pursued two paths.
 The first was a closed-course model (Ninja H2R) that allowed an unadulterated pursuit of performance free of the limitations that street riding would impose.
 This was followed by a street model (Ninja H2), based closely on the closed-course model, that would meet all market regulations.
 The results were incredible, with both models offering a sensory experience surpassing anything that riders can find today.